 Perched on a wooden stool, Elsbeth opened a design file.
 She needed to finish a seed packet design and send the file off to the printer.
 This one featured Heavenly Blue Morning Glory and Moonflower seeds.

 She reread the text she’d written yesterday.
-Plant Ipomoea tricolor and Ipomoea alba together in a prominent spot, near a kitchen window.
+Plant Ipomoea tricolor and Ipomoea alba together in a prominent spot, near a window.
 The morning glories will greet you with the sunrise, and the perfume of the moonflowers will waft inside during the evening.

-“Planting directions,” she murmured, typing out the words in Goudy Oldstyle and adding a colon.
+“Planting directions,” she murmured, typing out the words in Goudy Oldstyle, and adding a colon.
 “For best results…”

 Her gaze froze on the screen for an extra second before looking up.

 She’d forgotten about his eyes.
 Not gold, not green, not brown‚ but hazel.
 Possibly the most beautiful hazel eyes ever in the history of the world.
-Pale green irises, with rust-gold flecks, and an outer ring of deep blue-green.
+Pale green irises, with rust-gold flecks, and an outer ring of deeper blue-green.

 “Hello, Owen.
 How can I help you?”